AnIdiotsGuide/discordjs-bot-guide/samples/cleverbot-intergration.md

 const clbot = new Cleverbot;
 ```

-As you can see, I changed a few things, we don't and shouldn't be hoisting them up with `var` and we don't plan on redefining them, so we'll use `const`.
-I also renamed `cleverbot` to `clbot` to reduce any possible confusion.
+I renamed `cleverbot` to `clbot` to reduce any possible confusion between the variable names as JavaScript is case sensitive.

-Then we take the rest of the code and place that inside our message event handler, but for this example I only want the bot to talk to me in DM's, so we'll check the channel `type` with the following code
+Then we take the rest of the code and place that inside our message event handler, but for this example I only want the bot to talk to me in DM's, so we'll check the channel `type` with the following code, you can make it respond on mentions or even in channels \(I would honestly advise against that.\)

 ```js
 if (message.channel.type === 'dm') {